php-enqueue/enqueue-dev/docs/bundle/async_events.md

 * Better fault tolerance.
 Bugs in async listener does not affect user.
 Messages will wait till you fix bugs.
 * Better scaling.
 Add more consumers to meet the load.

+_**Note**: The php serializer transformer (the default one) does not work on Symfony prior 3.0.
+The event contains eventDispatcher and therefor could not be serialized.
+You have to register a transformer for every async event.
+Read the [event transformer](#event-transformer)._

 ## Configuration

 I suppose you already [installed the bundle](quick_tour.md#install).